rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 **Approach:** This project builds a full machine learning pipeline — cleaning and exploring the PIMA Indians Diabetes Dataset, engineering and scaling features, and training and comparing Logistic Regression, Random Forest, and KNN classifiers.

-**Results:** Random Forest was selected as the final model based on its stronger generalization and robustness, achieving **75.97% accuracy** (full precision/recall/F1 breakdown to be added).
+**Results:** Logistic Regression and Random Forest tied at **75.32% accuracy** on this test split (with KNN behind at 69.48%), and Logistic Regression is the model currently serialized and deployed — its simplicity and reproducibility make it a defensible baseline, though the 0.67 Recall on the diabetic class (Section 8) shows clear room to improve before this could be trusted beyond a portfolio demo.

 **Deployment:** The trained model is served through a live Streamlit application, allowing anyone to input patient measurements and receive an instant risk prediction — no local setup required.